-Approximately 11,000 individuals were informed through the outreach and education activities including program brochures, presentations, and letters of the possible effects of exposure to radiation as well as the services available through the RESEP.
-The grantees have also successfully shared information with individuals through a variety of other types of media including TV ads, radio spots, public service announcements, and newspaper articles.
+Approximately 41,347 individuals were informed through the outreach and education activities including program brochures, presentations, and letters of the possible effects of exposure to radiation as well as the services available through the RESEP.
+The grantees have also successfully shared information with several thousand individuals through various media including TV ads, radio spots, public service announcements, and newspaper articles.

 Table 2 illustrates the number of medical screening exams, medical referrals, and RECA eligibility assistance provided by each grantee.
-There were minor decreases in the total number of medical screening exams and medical referrals compared to fiscal year (FY) 2004.
-The number of medical users screened decreased by 308, and the medical referrals decreased by 457.
-However, the total number of individuals who received RECA eligibility assistance increased by 1,838.
+Compared to the FY 2005 program year, the program experienced minor decreases in the number of medical screening exams and the RECA eligibility assistance categories by 87 and 1,873 respectively.
+However, there was an increase in the number of medical referrals by 334.